logonlabs/logonlabs-php/README.md

 ```
 ---
 ### SSO Login QuickStart
-The StartLogin function in the JS library begins the Logon Labs managed SSO process.
-Configuration is required at https://logonlabs.com/app/#app-settings.
-Once the `callback Url` has been configured for your application you can consume the payload sent to your page.
+The StartLogin function in the JS library begins the LogonLabs managed SSO process.
->Further documentation on starting the login process via our JavaScript client can be found at our GitHub page [here](https://github.com/logonlabs/logonlabs-js)
+>Further documentation on starting the login process via our JavaScript client can be found at our GitHub page [here](https://github.com/logonlabs/logonlabs-js).
 The following example demonstrates what to do once the `callback Url` has been used by our system to redirect the user back to your page:
 ```php
 <?php